Military history of Japan: Yamato period (250–710 AD)

 This period is divided into the Kofun and Asuka period.
 Ancient Japan had close ties with the Gaya confederacy and Baekje on the Korean Peninsula.
 Gaya, where there was an abundance of naturally occurring iron, exported abundant quantities of iron armor and weapons to Wa, and there may have even been a Japanese military post there with Gaya and Baekje cooperation..
-According to the Gwanggaeto Stele, Silla and Baekje were client states of Japan.
-The Chinese Academy of Social Sciences investigated the stele and reported that it reads, "Silla and Baekje were client states of Japan".

 In 552, the ruler of Baekje appealed to Yamato for help against its enemies, the neighboring Silla.
 Along with his emissaries to the Yamato court, the Baekje king sent bronze images of Buddha, some Buddhist scriptures, and a letter praising Buddhism.
 These gifts triggered a powerful burst of interest in Buddhism.

 In 663, near the end of the Korean Three Kingdoms period, the Battle of Baekgang (白村江) took place.
 The Nihon Shoki records that Yamato sent 32,000 troops and 1,000 ships to support Baekje against the Silla-Tang force.
 However, these ships were intercepted and defeated by a Silla-Tang fleet.
 Baekje, without aid and surrounded by Silla and Tang forces on land, collapsed.
 Silla, now viewing Wa Japan as a hostile rival, prevented Japan from having any further meaningful contact with the Korean Peninsula until a far later time.
 The Japanese then turned directly to China.

 Nara period (710–794 AD)

 In many ways, the Nara period was the beginning of Japanese culture as we know it today.
 It was in this period that Buddhism, the Chinese writing system, and a codified system of laws made their appearance.
 The country was unified and centralized, with basic features of the later feudal system.
 Succession disputes were widespread during this period, just as in most of the later periods.

 Much of the discipline, weapons, and armor of the samurai came to be during this period, as techniques of mounted archery, swordsmanship, and spear fighting were adopted and developed.

 The Nara period saw the appointment of the first Sei-i Tai-shōgun, Ōtomo no Otomaro by the Emperor in 794 CE.
-The shōgun was the military dictator of Japan with near absolute power over territories via the military.
-Otomaro was declared "Sei-i Taishōgun" which means "Barbarian-subduing Great General".
+The shōgun was the military dictator of Japan with near absolute power over territories via the military. Ōtomo was declared "Sei-i Taishōgun" which means "Barbarian-subduing Great General".
 Emperor Kanmu granted the second title of Sei-i Tai-shōgun to Sakanoue no Tamuramaro for subduing the Emishi in northern Honshu.